Chelsea transfer news: Joao Felix deal agreed with Atletico Madrid so Conor Gallagher's move now back on

-Joao Felix looks set for a return to Stamford Bridge after Chelsea agreed a permanent deal with Atletico Madrid to sign the Portugal international forward; the 24-year-old spent six months on loan at Chelsea during the 2022/23 season; Conor Gallagher's move to Atletico now back on
+Joao Felix is set for a return to Stamford Bridge after Chelsea agreed a £46.3m deal with Atletico Madrid to sign the Portugal international on a permanent basis; Felix spent six months on loan at Chelsea during the 2022/23 season; Conor Gallagher's move to Atletico now back on

-Chelsea have agreed a permanent deal with Atletico Madrid to sign Joao Felix, which means Conor Gallagher's transfer to the Spanish club is back on.
+Joao Felix has completed his medical and is now finalising a permanent move to Chelsea from Atletico Madrid worth up to £46.3m, which means Conor Gallagher's transfer to the Spanish club is back on.

+Felix is understood to be joining Chelsea for a £42m fixed fee, plus £4.3m in add-ons, which could make the transfer eventually worth in excess of £46m.

-Felix, 24, is expected to sign a six-year contract with Chelsea that includes the option for a further year.
+The 24-year-old forward is expected to sign a six-year contract that includes the option for a further year.

+Chelsea will also try to sign a new striker during this window after they complete a deal for Felix.

+Napoli's Victor Osimhen has been a target all summer but at the moment Chelsea would not sign him on a permanent deal.

+Felix was not named in the starting XI or on the bench for Atletico Madrid's LaLiga away game against Villarreal on Monday night after originally being included in the travelling squad.

-The funds Atletico receive for Felix will allow them to complete a deal for Gallagher.
+The funds Atletico receive for the Portugal international from the Blues will allow them to complete a deal for Gallagher, who is expected to fly to Madrid on Tuesday night.

-Gallagher's £36m move to Atletico looked to have fallen through after the collapse of Chelsea's move for Atletico striker Samu Omorodion.
+Gallagher £36m move to Atletico looked to have fallen through following the collapse of Chelsea's move for Atletico striker Samu Omorodion.

 But the Spanish club remained determined to sign the 24-year-old England midfielder, having been impressed by him during his recent five-day stay in Madrid and how he handled the situation, which only reinforced their desire to have him in their squad.

-Gallagher passed a medical with Atletico while in Madrid and had been pictured in the Wanda Metropolitano by the club, and around the capital by sections of the Spanish media.
+Gallagher passed a medical and agreed a five-year deal to join Atletico while in Madrid, and had been pictured in the Wanda Metropolitano by the club, before having to return.

-He spent six months on loan at Chelsea during the second half of the 2022/23 season, scoring four goals in 16 Premier League appearances.
+He also had six months on loan at Chelsea during the second half of the 2022/23 season, scoring four goals in 16 Premier League appearances.

 Felix became the fifth-most expensive player in history when Atletico Madrid paid Benfica £113m for his services in 2019.